Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-4/lecture-materials/authentication-with-oauth.md

 - Today, we are going to take a starter application and add OAuth authentication & authorization to it.

-- The app will allow you, as SEIR-Flex Students, to list fun facts about yourself and read facts about fellow students, past and present.
+- The app will allow you, as SEIR Students, to list fun facts about yourself and read facts about fellow students, past and present.

 - The app will add you as a student to its database when you log in for the first time using Google's OAuth service.